How to Create an Authentic Culture in Your Workplace

 Why an Authentic Culture Matters in the Workplace

 The desire for connection is at the heart of every human experience.
-When employees feel they can’t be themselves at work, it is almost impossible to create connections with those around them.
+When employees feel they can’t be themselves at work, creating connections with those around them is almost impossible.

-Many studies show how meaningful connections in the workplace can amount to positive results.
-An article published in The Journal of Happiness Studies showed a positive correlation between authenticity at work and job satisfaction.
+Many studies show that meaningful connections in the workplace can yield positive results.
+For example, an article published in The Journal of Happiness Studies showed a positive correlation between authenticity at work and job satisfaction.

-In a study published by the Harvard Business Review, the correlation between authentic workplaces and employee satisfaction appears again.
-However, this study also dug into the other side of this issue.
-Of the employees who reported being inauthentic at work, 64% agreed that being themselves at work would worsen the workplace environment.
+A study published by the Harvard Business Review again shows a correlation between authentic workplaces and employee satisfaction.
+However, this study also examined the other side of this issue.
+Of the employees who reported being inauthentic at work, 64% agreed that working alone would worsen the workplace environment.

-When prompted to explain why, these employees cited unwelcoming workplaces, organizations where diversity is discouraged, or conformity is encouraged.
+When prompted to explain why, these employees cited unwelcoming workplaces and organizations where diversity is discouraged or conformity is encouraged.

 Of those who reported being authentic in their workplace, 80% said they believed it improved the work environment.
 When asked why they felt that way, employees reported that being authentic helped them spend less time worrying about masking who they are, less mental energy censoring themselves, and overall provided a greater sense of productivity from being authentic.